-Recipients of 2018 EMPG funding are required to register for WebEOC and attend related trainings.
+Recipients of 2021 EMPG funding are required to register for WebEOC and attend related trainings.
 We strongly encourage the use of WebEOC during incidents, events and related trainings.

-Baseline Requirement #8: Threat and Hazard Identification and Risk Assessment (THIRA) Recipients of 2018 EMPG funding are required to participate in the development and/or maintenance of state or regional Threat and Hazard Identification and Risk Assessments (THIRA) every three years.
-Participation in THIRA development may include serving as a member of regional working groups, interacting with state or regional THIRA planners, and/or answering THIRA data call queries.
+Baseline Requirement #8: Threat and Hazard Identification and Risk Assessment (THIRA)

+Recipients of 2021 EMPG funding are required to participate in the development and/or maintenance of the state Threat and Hazard Identification and Risk Assessments (THIRA) through the Whole Community worksheet every three years.
+Participation in THIRA development may include serving as a member of regional working groups, interacting with state or regional THIRA planners, completing the Whole Community worksheet for your jurisdiction and/or answering THIRA data call queries.